coreinfrastructure/best-practices-badge/doc/design.md

 In addition, Turbolinks may eventually add instantclick as well.
 So we have chosen Turbolinks and hope that turbolinks will eventually add support for instantclick.

-While the website works reasonably well without Turbolinks, users *like* high-performing websites.
-This approach (with Turbolinks) supports security or privacy conscious users who disable client-side JavaScript, while also providing faster response for those users who have client-side JavaScript enabled.

 ### Not used: Rails Streaming